felixbuchholz/ml-cluster-uncertainty/README.md

 ### Implementation

 For the implementation I built on the starter code and what we discussed in class.
-I consulted the silhouette graphs – but also had the feeling that looking at the clusters would be the most helpful so I tried to organize them on a website to allow for quick quality control and also making my own comments on clusters.
+I consulted the silhouette graphs – but also had the feeling that looking at the clusters would be the most helpful, so I tried to organize them on a website to allow for quick quality control and also making comments on clusters.

 ##### [See the final code here](https://github.com/felixbuchholz/ml-cluster-uncertainty/blob/master/cluster.ipynb)